Rooms are available for community groups and non-profit organizations.

 Save Time.
 Ask a Librarian.

 reader's advisory, book discussion programs and maintains the Library and Town websites.
-If you have a quick question for a librarian, use our handy chat box on the left sidebar.

 The Avon Public Library offers volunteer delivery services to Avon residents who are homebound, temporarily or permanently, because of illness, disability or advanced age.
 The patron must have a current Avon library card.
-Applications will be mailed to residents who do not have a card.

 This service is also available by email at firstname.lastname@example.org.
 Please include name, address, telephone number and library barcode number from the back of your library card.

-Domestic: $1.50 for first page; $1.00 each additional page
+- Domestic: $1.75 for first page; $1.00 each additional page

-International: $4.95 for first page; $3.45 each additional page
+- International: $3.95 for first page; $3.45 each additional page

 - Scan documents to email, USB drive, Google Drive, or smartphone

 - Fits documents up to 11" x 17"